-In a community sense, senior Wambana staff have been active in the drafting of the Minlagawi Gum Flat Management Plan, attending meetings with representatives from Nharangga Nations activity descriptions

-Aboriginal Corporation (NNAC), NAPA and Nharangga families.
+In a community sense, senior Wambana staff have been active in the drafting of the Minlagawi Gum Flat Management Plan, and attending meetings with representatives from Narungga Nations Aboriginal Corporation (NNAC), NAPA and Narungga families.
 This group has identified that more cultural experiences can be developed and offered for schools in the future.
 This discussion was generated directly because of Wambana's involvement at the Minlagawi Gum Flat site to date.

-Wambana staff are conscious of incorporating indigenous perspectives into the program, and are looking forward to expanding in this area.
-We are privilaged to be able to offer the boys the opportunity to gain knowledge and understanding of the rich Nharangga culture and history of the area, in a meaningful and relevant way.
+Wambana staff also attended the inaugural Narungga Cultural Day at Minlagawi Gum Flat to learn more about the Narungga history of the area.
+Wambana staff are conscious of incorporating Narungga perspectives into the program, and are looking forward to expanding in this area.
+We are privileged to be able to offer the boys the opportunity to gain knowledge and understanding of the rich culture and history of the area, in a meaningful and relevant way.